FREquently asked questions

 Q: What’s an Anglican?

 A: An Anglican is a Christian; we are followers of Jesus who are doing our best to worship and serve him well, worshiping him with our whole lives.
 We believe that we can learn from the ancient followers of Jesus and we continue to use many prayers and practices of the early church.
-We also recognize that we serve a God who is alive, doing great things in our world today, and so we are open to what it is he has for us to do today in this city, right now.
+We also recognize that we serve a God who is alive, doing great new things in our world today, and so we are open to what it is he has for us to do today in this city, right now.
 We have worship practices that may be foreign to some but they are grounded in scripture and tradition and they are being practiced by people who are striving to worship God well all around the world.
 We don’t think that we have it all figured out, or that our way of worship is complete or superior to others, but we find it meaningful and we hope that you do too.
 For more in-depth information about Anglicanism and its history click here.

 Q: Are you part of the Episcopal Church in the US?